CloudVistA/semantic-IoT/README.md

-# open IoT
+# open medical IoT

-Open Internet of Things (IoT) provides an open standards based approach for medical device data translation and streaming from the bedside to the cloud.
+Open Medical Internet of Things (IoT) provides an open standards based approach for medical device data translation and streaming from the bedside to the cloud.
 This will provide (1) high-reliability offline data acquisition and storage on the edge and (2) online push-based synchronization and federation to centralized cloud storage.

 * https://en.wikipedia.org/wiki/Internet_of_things